Angel Maxine: Early life and education

 Raised in the coastal city of Tema, Maxine says that her home was "deeply religious and musical" and was where she took to music at a young age.
 She attended the Ghana Secondary School in Koforidua for her senior high school education and later the University of Ghana for a food safety and nutrition degree.
 She later attended the Regional Maritime University.
-Angel grew up in the coastal city of Tema, as the son of a reverend and a prophetess.
+Angel grew up in the coastal city of Tema, as the daughter of a reverend and a prophetess.